We focus on markets that are overlooked and underserved, particularly, in minority communities.

 Studies show that a more diverse workforce helps companies think and earn outside the box.

-- Meet the Full-Service Social Media Secretary for Prisoners The Marshall Project
+- Meet the Social Media Editor for America's Prisoners VICE

 - 5 Ex-Convicts Who Turned Their Lives Around and Became Entrepreneurs iamWire